 – Unlimited users and contacts

-Zoho Books is a web-based accounting software platform with three distinct plans: Basic, Standard, and Professional.
+Zoho Books is a web-based accounting software platform with four distinct plans: Free, Standard, Professional, and Enterprise.
 To better understand the features and cost of each, we’ll break each one down individually.

 This is the most basic plan that Zoho Books offers and it’s probably most ideal for freelancers or business owners who don’t have too many accounting needs.
-The Basic plan costs $9 per month or $90 per year when paid annually.
-With this plan, you get up to 50 contacts (businesses that you can invoice and pay) and two users (you and your accountant).
+The Free plan, as you might expect, costs $0 per month.
+With this plan, you get two users (you and your accountant).

-Features of the Zoho Books Basic plan include:
+Features of the Zoho Books Free plan include:

 The recurring invoice option is a huge plus for Aaron Luther, Senior Growth Manager at AlltimePower.
 “I can create a recurring invoice that automatically repeats every month and can even auto-charge clients who have added their credit card to the payment portal.
 This feature alone saves me two to three hours a month,” Luther told Fundera.